samwarnick/samwarnick.com/src/content/blog/2025/05/2025-05-31-making-the-bullpen-trading-card-game.md

 I tried a couple of ideas for designs.
 I started with some futuristic-looking patterns with hexagons and stuff.
 Then I tried some more simple hand-drawn black-and-white stuff.
 I ultimately landed on the art deco-inspired gold metal look.

 I use Affinity Designer these days for my design needs.
-I was able to find someone’sgold metal styles([https://forum.affinity.serif.com/index.php?/topic/35866-some-metal-styles/](https://forum.affinity.serif.com/index.php?/topic/35866-some-metal-styles/)) that worked perfectly.
+I was able to find [someone’s gold metal styles](https://forum.affinity.serif.com/index.php?/topic/35866-some-metal-styles/) that worked perfectly.
 I used the Pirata One and Atkinson Hyperlegible Next fonts.
 Pirata is maybe not the most legible at small sizes, but I think it worked decently.

 To showcase the art, I went with a more full-art look instead of a more traditional art-in-a-box design.
 The boxes float on top of the art with shadows.